mth229/mth229.github.io/zeros.md

 ```

-The `fzero` function is actually an interface to various
+The `fzero` function is actually an interface to various root-finding
-root-finding algorithms.
-When called as above -- with two intial
+algorithms.
+When called as above -- with two intial starting points --
-starting points -- it uses a bracketing approach as discussed here.
+it uses a bracketing approach as discussed here, though with a
+different notion of the midpoint.

 ### Problems